Story of Titanic Passengers who Died or Survived

 I believe there are a number of reasons.

-Information of Passengers on Board the Titanic
+Passengers on Board the Titanic

 Because of the information available in books, news footage and articles about the passengers on board the Titanic it is hard not to feel like we know some of the families who died on that terrible night in April 1912.